-Alongside Ticino's glamorous, glossy lakeside resort towns - Locarno, Ascona, Lugarno - all of which famously combine Swiss perfectionism with Italian dedication to la dolce vita, the region's hippy heart has never stopped pulsing.
+Ticino's glamorous, glossy lakeside resort towns of Locarno and Ascona famously combine Swiss perfectionism with Italian dedication to la dolce vita, but the region's hippy heart has never stopped pulsing.
 Today, it beats louder than ever, as young, innovative hoteliers, food growers, artisans and chefs rediscover these fertile valleys.
 Step into any bar in Locarno and you'll find a local brew named Sambì proudly on offer alongside kombuchas and colas.
 This popular low-alcohol fermented elderflower drink is produced by two young brothers, the winemakers Gabriele and Martino Bianchi.
 Ticino's winemaking scene is famously a family affair, with more than 3,600 producers cultivating small, steep plots.
-White merlot is the speciality.
-At their organic winery, Azienda Agricola Bianchi, in the Mara Valley, the Bianchi brothers produce wine, grappa and honey, but it is their grandmother's Sambì recipe that has seen their label stocked in hip bars and organic grocers as far away as Zurich, Lucerne and Geneva.
+White merlot is the speciality, but for the Bianchi brothers it is their grandmother's Sambì recipe that has seen their label stocked in hip bars and organic grocers as far away as Zurich, Lucerne and Geneva.

 Malteria Ticinese is a pioneer of the local craft brewing scene, but started as a side hustle for the family farm, Masseria Ramello.

-This is a pattern we start to recognise as we travel around Ticino: young people returning from stints abroad at world-class restaurants, wineries and hotels, to bring a next-gen energy and new verve to a heritage family farm or winery, or set up their own business in their backyard.
+This is a pattern we start to recognise as we travel around Ascona and Locarno: young people returning from stints abroad at world-class restaurants, wineries and hotels, to bring a next-gen energy and new verve to a heritage family farm or winery, or set up their own business in their backyard.

-There is a reverence for the land and what it produces that unites young producers and the older generation here in Ticino, something we come across when we visit the Vergeletto Mill in the historic village of Cavigliano, where slow food pioneer Illario Garbani demonstrates how farina bóna, a finely milled cornflour that lends a comfortingly malty, toasted flavour to dishes and products, has been milled for generations.
+There is a reverence for the land and what it produces that unites young producers and the older generation here in Ticino, something we come across when we visit the Vergeletto Mill, where slow food pioneer Illario Garbani demonstrates how farina bóna, a finely milled cornflour that lends a comfortingly malty, toasted flavour to dishes and products, has been milled for generations.
 Across Switzerland, farina bóna is an ingredient whispered about in hallowed tones.
 In Locarno, the family-run Gelateria Solduno sells farina bóna-flavoured ice cream, and as far away as Zurich, the chocolatiers at bean-to-bar La Flor have incorporated this uniquely Swiss ingredient into a limited-edition farina bóna bar - a cult hit.

-Osteria Bisnona, a Locarno restaurant helmed by local chef Kira Ghidoni.
+Osteria Bisnona, a Contone restaurant helmed by local chef Kira Ghidoni.

 How to Get There